What is DotRunpex

 DotRunpeX is a recent family of malwares used as a vector to distribute many other malware families.
 Its structure is generally made of three stages.

 The first stage is a dropper.
-Generally distributed via email attachment, scam websites or even trough malicious Google Ads, the dropper is generally a simple piece of malware that just downloads its second stage from a C2 server.
+Generally distributed via email attachment, scam websites or even trough malicious Google Ads, the dropper is generally a simple piece of malware that just downloads its second stage

 Checkpoint researchers essentially provide two ways to unpack the encrypted payload.
-The first one is based on educated guessing: they somehow managed to guess the decryption key and the decryption algorithm (simple XOR decryption), and armed with this knowledge they managed to decrypt the payload.
+The first one is based on educated guessing: they somehow

 This approach is not very reproducible in my opinion and so I don't like it much.

-The second approach instead is programmatic: it is based on the usage of libraries to debug the dotnet sample via scripting, inspect its heap allocation and then dump all the bytes[] data structures whose content starts with MZ.
+The second approach instead is programmatic: it is based on the usage of libraries to debug the dotnet sample via scripting, inspect its

 This second approach is general and reproducible and works on a corpus of samples of the same family.
-However, I found it complex, and in addition I was not able to make the scripts work out of the box, so I proceeded with my own approach.
+However, I found it complex, and in addition I

 So, in this blog I will explain an alternative approach to unpack the sample that proved to be effective.
-This approach needs manual interaction with the sample and should be easy to follow and reproduce.

 The analysis of the third-stage payload will be carried out in a separate blog post instead.